-We will consider the reviewer's comment and improve the map quality with indicated regions.
+We have considered the reviewer's comment and updated map.

 Suggestions

 1. Chlorophyll a is presented both with italicized (abstract) and roman (main body) "a".
 I suggest using the italicized form, as that is the form used in reference documents in the field of photosynthetic pigment analysis (e.g., Roy et al., 2011).